Have you got what it takes to join us ?

 Following the receipt of a suitable initial online application form, recruitment is normally via a two-day introduction to the workings of the team.

-During this introduction process, interested persons will then be asked to complete a comprehensive membership application form, and if still considered suitable will then be invited to commence a minimum six week probationary period with the team.
+During this introduction process, interested persons will then be asked to complete a comprehensive membership application form, and if still considered suitable will then be invited to commence a eight week probationary period with the team.

-During this trainee membership period, you will be required to attend a weekend residential course in Mountain Rescue.
+During this trainee membership period, you will be required to attend certain planned dates.
 There are no exceptions to this requirement.

 The text below gives prospective members some idea of the qualities we are looking for in someone interested in joining the team.